International Estate Planning for Cross-Border Families

 In the United States, there is an objective test for determining whether a person is a U.S. resident for income tax purposes (the “substantial presence” test) that measures the days of the tax year that the taxpayer was physically within the United States.

 Transfer taxes are more closely tied to the concept of domicile rather than residency.
 Domicile is acquired by living in a jurisdiction without the present intention of leaving at some later time.
 Residency, without the requisite intention to remain, will not create domicile, but domicile, once created, will likely require an actual move outside the country (with intention to remain outside) to sever it.
 Accordingly, for an immigrant to attain estate tax residency in the U.S., the person must move to the United States with no objective intention of later leaving.
-Permanent resident (green card) status would in most (but not necessarily all: U.S. Courts have looked at a number of factors in determining the domicile of a decedent) circumstances demonstrate that the immigrant has attained a U.S. domicile.
+Permanent resident (green card) status would in most (but not necessarily all) cases establish domicile.
+In practice, there is no bright-line test for non citizens to establish domicile.
+U.S. Courts have looked at a number of factors in determining the domicile of a decedent.

-Tax Situs Rules, Tax Treaties and Foreign Tax Credits
+Transfer Tax Situs Rules, Treaties and Foreign Tax Credits

 The transfer tax implications for the expat’s (or non-U.S. person’s) property will depend upon the interplay of: